ninjeanne/datastorm/Technologies/README.md

 * The result from recent queries are stored upto 45 days and automatically deleted after that.
 But we can choose to extend this duration should we need the result for a longer duration
 * The results can be viewed at anytime, edited and even downloaded for further analysis or visualization. https://docs.aws.amazon.com/athena/latest/ug/querying.html

+### Examples
+Under [img](img), there are examples on how to connect Quicksight with Athena, using a Lambda Connector for connecting Quicksight to DynamoDB or how an AWS Glue Crawler looks like.